TheLSTV/LS/README.md

 > [!WARNING]
 > If you are migrating from earlier LS versions, please review the migration notes.
 As this is a major release of LS, API compatibility is not guaranteed and a lot of things were changed or removed.
 Namely all previously deprecated methods were removed and many methods have changed.
+> CSS variables and API usage has also been changed!

+> [!NOTE]
+> Normalize.css is now bundled with ls.css by default!

 ## v4 vs v5 Performance